po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/05-Ins_Update-Delete/README.md

     db.groceryCollection.deleteOne( {"item": "apple"});
     ```

-    * However, a better way to do this is to use the unique identifier, the `_id`.
+    * A better way to do this is to use the unique identifier, the `_id`.
 Replace the `item` field with `_id` and paste the ObjectID you noted above as the key-pair value and click `enter` to execute the command.

     ```sh
     db.groceryCollection.deleteOne({ "_id" : ObjectId("YOUR-UNIQUE_ID")} );